valentina-s/mobility-index/README.md

   	- add external github repos to your github project

 **Exercise 3**
-* Create the functions described in the notebooks.
+* Create the functions described in the notebooks
 * Move them to the mobility_index folder
+* Test importing them from the notebook

 ### Testing